Suit Any Schedule

 An easy, family friendly adventure.

 Explore the amazing world that is hidden beneath the glacier!
 Every winter, we discover new locations and witness how the caves from previous years have changed.
 This half-day excursion is perfect for people with a shorter time budgets and those looking for an easy to moderately strenuous activity.
+As with the full-day tour, super flexible timing allows you to schedule this tour however it best fits your itinerary.

 - We meet at Jökulsárlón at a time of your choice, let’s assume 9:00 for this example.